IsNemoEqualTrue/monitor-table-change-with-sqltabledependency/README.md

    public static void Main()
    {
-       // The mappar is use to link model properties with table columns name in case name do not match var mapper = new ModelToTableMapper<Customer>();
+       // The mapper object is used to map model properties that do not have a corresponding table column name.
+       // In case all properties of your model have same name of table columns, you can avoid to use the mapper. var mapper = new ModelToTableMapper<Customer>();
        mapper.AddMapping(c => c.Surname, "Second Name");
        mapper.AddMapping(c => c.Name, "First Name");

-       // Here - as second parameter - we pass table name: this is necessary because the model name is
+       // Here - as second parameter - we pass table name: this is necessary only if the model name is
-       // different from table name (Customer vs Customers) using (var dep = new SqlTableDependency<Customer>(_con, tableName: "Customers", mapper: mapper)) {
+       // different from table name (in our case we have Customer vs Customers).
+You can also specifiy the schema name. using (var dep = new SqlTableDependency<Customer>(_con, tableName: "Customers", mapper: mapper)) {
            dep.OnChanged += Changed;